 For windshield-specific applications or customers who want the absolute lightest tint with maximum heat rejection, 3M Crystalline is worth the premium.

-For Tesla and EV owners focused purely on heat management, XPEL XR Plus is a strong choice that pairs well with XPEL's industry-leading PPF.
+For Tesla and EV owners focused purely on heat management, XPEL XR Plus is a strong choice—we recommend finding a certified XPEL installer if this is your preference.

 In clarity at light VLT levels, yes.
 In heat rejection and value, they're comparable.
 "Better" depends on what matters most to you.